LockedOn/tiny-duck/README.md

 }
 */
 ```

+*NOTE:* The output of `TinyDuck` can also be passed as an argument directly to `TinyDuck`.
+This allows you to have actions with mixed namespace opperating on the same subset of state.

 *WARNING:* Absolute namespaces are a double edge sword.
 You need to be very careful when using them.